-- 1. Training Requirements - a.
-All HCP who have the potential for exposure to M. tuberculosis and all HCP located in healthcare facilities will receive education about TB that is appropriate to their job category.
+- Training Requirements - a.
+All staff who have the potential for exposure to M. tuberculosis and all staff located in healthcare facilities will receive education about TB that is appropriate to their job category.
 Training shall be conducted upon initial assignment and annually.
 Training can be accomplished in a variety of mechanisms.
-For HCP of UNC Medical Center, this training is provided through the LMS system. - b.
-For UNC-CH HCP, training is provided through the University's on-line self-study course.
-New UNC-CH HCP are required to attend the University's Clinic Environmental Safety Orientation Class.

-c.
-Although the level and detail of this education may vary according to the job description, the following elements should be included in HCP education.
+For staff of UNC Hospitals, this training is provided through the LMS system. - For UNC-CH staff, training is provided through the University's online selfstudy course.
+New UNC-CH staff are required to attend the University's Clinic Environmental Safety Orientation Class. - c.
+Although the level and detail of this education may vary according to the job description, the following elements should be included in staff education.